vendeka-nl/tailwind-config-php/README.md

 By default the command reads `tailwind.config.js`, writes to `tailwind.config.php`, and exports the complete Tailwind CSS configuration.
 Functions such as plugins are replaced with `null`.

-Please remember that the PHP file does not automatically update.
+Please note that the generated PHP file will not update automatically when the Tailwind CSS configuration changes.
+You will need to rerun the command to regenerate the PHP file.

 ### Input file